Signal visualization

 For the block Constant set the value [1, 2, 3, 4]

-Frame in time domain
+A frame in the time domain

 Eye diagram

-An important advantage of the eye diagram is the ability to assess the quality of data transmission by the width and shape of the "eye" - the more open the "eye", the better the signal transmission.
+An important advantage of the eye diagram is the ability to evaluate the quality of data transmission by the width and shape of the "eye" — the more open the "eye", the better the signal transmission.

-Intensity diagram
+Intensity chart

-Overview of chart window tools
+_ Overview of the Signal Visualization window tools_

-First set |
+The first set |

-Second set |
+The second set |

 ||